CALL OR TEXT US NOW

 An executor will likely raise questions when assigned his/her duties or responsibilities.
 He or she will ask"can an executor sell an inherited house before probate?"

-It may be that the inheritors of the will want the sale of the house done quickly so they can receive their share of the sale that was allotted to them through the wishes of the will.
+Should the inheritors want to proceed with the sale of the house done quickly so they can receive their share of the sale that was allotted to them through the wishes of the will.

-Throughout most states the probate rules and regulations are pretty much the same.
-There are some differences that do exist in some of the states about selling an inherited house before probate.
+In many states probate rules and regulations are similar or identical.
+Differences may exist as well in some of the states when selling an inherited house before probate.

 Texas is considered to relatively have easier rules to adhere to when it comes to a probate process.